strategicdefense/strategicdefense.github.io/_posts/2024-04-04-ransomware-defense.md

 > Never in our entire careers, delivering thousands of penetration tests and assisting with hundreds of IR investigations, did we come across a ransomware initial entry point that wouldn't have surfaced on a quality, well-scoped penetration test.

+We've even gone so far as to [make a service out of it.](/services/ransomware/)

 ### Key Components of Proactive Penetration Testing:

 - **Real-World Attack Simulation:** Emulate the behavior of ransomware attackers to identify how they could infiltrate your network and encrypt your data.